Mitzvah Corps New Jersey

 For more than 40 years, Urban Mitzvah Corps New Jersey has connected Jewish teens with opportunities to serve alongside incredible organizations and community leaders making a real difference in the lives of individuals throughout the greater New Brunswick area.

-Today we maintain strong relationships with our four core partners.
+Today we maintain strong relationships with our three core partners.
 Throughout the course of the summer, participants will have the chance to select two of the following issues to focus on, and corresponding organizations to work with:

 - Care for the Elderly.
 Our partnership with Regency Jewish Heritage gives Mitzvah Corps participants the ability to connect with the incredible stories and narratives of our older Jewish community members, and maintain the strong legacy of l’dor v’dor, from generation to generation.
 With a collective goal to enrich the lives entrusted to Regency, participants engage the residents in various activities, infusing joy and energy into their daily routine.